-The answer is commission.
 For each sale you make as a buyer or listing agent you’ll earn a commission.
 It’s typically a small portion of the sales price, however, a commission can also be a flat rate.
-There may also be a monetary bonus for the buyer agent, but payment still hinges on the close.
+There may also be a monetary bonus for the buyer agent.
+And that’s before you start factoring in brokers.

-The seller typically pays 6% of the sales price for realtor services.
-The listing agent gets 3% and the buyer agent gets the other 3%.
+The seller typically pays 5-6% of the sales price for realtor services.
+The listing agent gets half and the buyer agent gets the other half.
 However, it should be noted that sellers don’t pay agents directly since it’s prohibited.
-Instead, the commission payment is sent to the agent’s broker.

 Broker Commission Split